MarmotTech/MarmotApp/README.md

 The source codes for building iOS applications can be found in [ios directory](https://github.com/MarmotTech/MarmotApp/tree/master/ios).

 ## 🤖 Android - Libraries Available
-We currently provide pre-built executable files and corresponding libraries for Android. *A full Android app is coming soon.*
+We currently provide pre-built executable files and corresponding libraries for Android in [android directory](https://github.com/MarmotTech/MarmotApp/tree/master/android). *A full Android app is coming soon.*

 ### Setup via ADB
 Push executable files and corresponding libraries to Android device.